Berkshire's Lubrizol to take majority stake in India joint venture

-Lubrizol Corp, the specialty chemicals unit of Warren Buffett's Berkshire Hathaway Inc, said on Monday it plans to take majority control of its Indian joint venture with state-run Indian Oil Corp, boosting its stake to 74 percent from 50 percent.
+Lubrizol Corp, the specialty chemicals unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N), said on Monday it plans to take majority control of its Indian joint venture with state-run Indian Oil Corp (IOC.NS), boosting its stake to 74 percent from 50 percent.

 India's Cabinet Committee on Economic Affairs, chaired by Prime Minister Narendra Modi, last Wednesday approved in principle the sale to Lubrizol of 24 percent of Lubrizol India Private Ltd, Lubrizol said.